DEADLINE: Jefferson Fellowships for Journalists

 Founded by the East-West Center in 1967, the Jefferson Fellowships promote better public understanding of the United States and Asia and Pacific through one week of dialogue with professional colleagues and experts at the East-West Center in Hawaii, followed by a two-week study tour to cities in Asia or the U.S. Open to mid- and senior-level print, broadcast, and online journalists from the U.S. and Asia Pacific.
 The East-West Center believes Asia-connected fellowships are becoming increasingly important for American journalists.
 The Jefferson Fellowships are supported by a grant from The Freeman Foundation.

 Who Can Apply: Working print, broadcast, and on-line journalists in the United States, Asia and the Pacific Islands.
 Five years of experience preferred.
 English fluency required.
-Twelve to fourteen Fellowships will be awarded.
+Total 12-14 fellowships will be awarded: 4-5 for American journalists and 7-9 for journalists from Asia and the Pacific.

 Airfare, lodging, modest per diem and most other program expenses are provided through a grant from The Freeman Foundation of Stowe, Vermont.
-Participants are responsible for a $500 program fee and all applicable visa fees and visa-related expenses.
-Additional funding is provided by the U.S. Embassy Islamabad for 2 Pakistani journalists.
+Additional funding is provided by the Mary Morgan Hewett Fund in Honolulu, which will sponsor a female journalist per the fund’s mission to support women in journalism in Asia Pacific and the US.
+Participants are responsible for a $650 program fee and all applicable visa fees and visa-related expenses.
+Additional funding is provided by the US Embassy Islamabad for 2 Pakistani journalists.
+See website for details.

 |Location:||Honolulu, HI |